 What specific sustainability outcomes connected to its investment activities has your organisation taken action on?

 ☑ (A) Sustainability outcome #1

-- (1) Widely recognised frameworks used to guide action on this sustainability outcome - ☑ (1) The UN Sustainable Development Goals (SDGs) and targets - ☑ (2) The UNFCCC Paris Agreement - ☑ (3) The UN Guiding Principles on Business and Human Rights (UNGPs) - ☑ (4) OECD frameworks: OECD Guidelines for Multinational Enterprises and Guidance on Responsible Business Conduct for Institutional Investors - ☑ (5) The EU Taxonomy - $\Box$ (6) Other relevant taxonomies - $\Box$ (7) The International Bill of Human Rights - $\Box$ (8) The International Labour Organization's Declaration on Fundamental Principles and Rights at Work and the eight core conventions - $\Box$ (9) The Convention on Biological Diversity - ☑ (10) Other international, regional, sector-based or issue-specific framework(s) - (2) Classification of sustainability outcome - ☑ (1) Environmental - $\Box$ (2) Social - $\Box$ (3) Governance-related - (4) Other - (3) Sustainability outcome name
+(1) Widely recognised frameworks used to guide action on this sustainability outcome

+☑ (1) The UN Sustainable Development Goals (SDGs) and targets

+☑ (2) The UNFCCC Paris Agreement

+☑ (3) The UN Guiding Principles on Business and Human Rights (UNGPs)

+☑ (4) OECD frameworks: OECD Guidelines for Multinational Enterprises and Guidance on Responsible Business

+Conduct for Institutional Investors

+☑ (5) The EU Taxonomy

+\square (6) Other relevant taxonomies

+\square (7) The International Bill of Human Rights

+\square (8) The International Labour Organization's Declaration on Fundamental Principles and Rights at Work and the eight

+core conventions

+☐ (9) The Convention on Biological Diversity

+☑ (10) Other international, regional, sector-based or issue-specific framework(s)

+(2) Classification of sustainability outcome

+☑ (1) Environmental

+☐ (2) Social

+(3) Governance-related

+(2) Sustainability autoema nama

+(3) Sustainability outcome name

+Paris Aligned Asset Owners (PAAO) Commitment - We signed the PAAO Net Zero Asset Owner Commitment in 2021, committing to

-Net Zero Asset Owners Commitment (NZAOC) - to address climate change and its impact on society and the environment by supporting the outcome of limiting global warming to 1.5 degrees in line with the Paris Agreement.
-We have committed to the Paris Aligned Investment Initiative's NZAOC with the goal of net zero portfolio GHG emissions by 2050, or sooner, drawing on the Net Zero Investment Framework.
+address climate change and its impact on society and the environment by supporting the outcome of limiting global warming to 1.5

+degrees in line with the Paris Agreement.
+We committed to the goal of having net zero portfolio GHG emissions by 2050, or sooner,

+drawing on the Net Zero Investment Framework.
+The PAAO was set up as part of the Paris Aligned Investor Initiative.

-- (4) Number of targets set for this outcome
+(4) Number of targets set for this outcome

-- (1) No target
+(1) No target

-- (2) One target
+• (2) One target

-- $\circ$ (3) Two or more targets
+(a) Two or more targets

-- $\Box$ (B) Sustainability outcome #2
+☐ (B) Sustainability outcome #2

-- $\Box$ (C) Sustainability outcome #3
+☐ (C) Sustainability outcome #3

-- $\Box$ (D) Sustainability outcome #4
+☐ (D) Sustainability outcome #4

-- $\Box$ (E) Sustainability outcome #5
+☐ (E) Sustainability outcome #5

-- $\Box$ (F) Sustainability outcome #6
+☐ (F) Sustainability outcome #6

-- $\Box$ (G) Sustainability outcome #7
+☐ (G) Sustainability outcome #7

-- $\Box$ (H) Sustainability outcome #8
+☐ (H) Sustainability outcome #8

-- $\Box$ (I) Sustainability outcome #9
+☐ (I) Sustainability outcome #9

-- $\Box$ (J) Sustainability outcome #10
+☐ (J) Sustainability outcome #10

-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle SO 2 PLUS SO 1 SO 2.1, SO 4, SO 5 PUBLIC Setting targets on sustainability outcomes 1 For each sus tainability outcome, prov vide details of up to two of your n earest-term tar gets.
-(A1) Sustainabil lity Outcome #1 Target details (A1) Sustai nability Outcome #1: Net Zero Asset Owners Commitment (NZAOC) - to address climate change and its impact on society and the environment by supporting the outcome of limiting global warming to 1.5 degrees in line with the Paris Agreement.
-We have committed to the Paris Aligned Investment Initiative's NZAOC with the goal of net zero portfolio GHG emissions by 2050, or sooner, drawing on the Net Zero Investment Framework.
-(1) Target r ame Reduction in emi ssions intensity (2) Baseline e year 2022 (3) Target t o be met by 2025 (4) Method ology In 2016/17 the Guardians developed a Climate Change Investment Strategy, which was implemented with effect from June 2017.
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle SO 2 PLUS SO 1 SO 2.1, SO 4, SO 5 PUBLIC Setting targets on sustainability outcomes 1

+For each sustainability outcome, provide details of up to two of your nearest-term targets.

+(A1) Sustainability Outcome #1: Target details

+(A1) Sustainability Outcome #1: Paris Aligned Asset Owners (PAAO) Commitment - We signed the PAAO Net Zero Asset Owner Commitment in 2021, committing to address climate change and its impact on society and the environment by supporting the outcome of limiting global warming to 1.5 degrees in line with the Paris Agreement.
+We committed to the goal of having net zero portfolio GHG emissions by 2050, or sooner, drawing on the Net Zero Investment Framework.
+The PAAO was set up as part of the Paris Aligned Investor Initiative.
+(1) Target name Reduction in emissions intensity (2) Baseline year 2022 (3) Target to be met by 2025 (4) Methodology In 2016/17 the Guardians developed a Climate Change Investment Strategy, which was implemented with effect from June 2017.
 It included carbon reduction targets for the overall Fund, measured relative to our original unadjusted benchmark Reference Portfolio.
 We use carbon footprinting to measure the carbon exposure of the Fund, with the carbon footprint published each year following a third-party assessment.
-We set targets for the carbon emissions intensity of the global equities portfolio, which measures the portfolio in terms of carbon emissions per unit of output and provides a measure of the overall efficiency of the portfolio by comparing emissions with the economic activity that produces them. g the Paris Aligned Inve ur approach under the N relative to our referenc of the Reference Portfo
+We set targets for the carbon emissions intensity of the global equities portfolio, which measures the portfolio in terms of carbon emissions per unit of output and provides a measure of the overall efficiency of the portfolio by comparing emissions with the economic activity that produces them.
+In 2022, we committed to net zero by 2050, joining the Paris Aligned Investment Initiative Net Zero Asset Owners Commitment.